ckeditor/ckeditor5/docs/support/obtaining-license-key.md

 {@img assets/img/standalone.png 1030 Premium features license key in the management console.}

+There are two license keys available:
+1. The old key for versions older than 38.0.0
+2. The new key for versions newer than 38.0.0

+The new key available is the new format license key that is **only** valid for versions 38.0.0 or newer.
+The old key will work with CKE5 versions between v38.0.0+ and up to a version to be released in May 2024 (when we consider removing support for these keys), as long as the key itself is not expired.

 ### Activate the product

 To install the plugins into your WYSIWYG editor, use the [online builder](https://ckeditor.com/ckeditor-5/online-builder/) to generate a custom CKEditor 5 build with the plugin enabled.
 Alternatively, refer to the installation sections in the plugins documentation to do it on your own.
 You can read more about {@link installation/plugins/installing-plugins installing plugins} and {@link features/toolbar toolbar configuration} in dedicated guides.

 You need to add the license key to your CKEditor 5 configuration.
 It is enough to add the license key once for the stand-alone features listed in this guide, no matter which and how many premium features you intend to use.

 ```js
 ClassicEditor